 There are numerous ways to brighten up an underlit room.
-During a design consultation, the architect or designer will think of ways to improve the quantity of natural light coming in your space.
+During a design consultation, the designer will think of ways to improve the quantity of natural light coming in your space.
 It may require structural changes inside or outside the house.
 Then, the designer will plan the interiors in a way that multiplies and reflects the light in the space.
 Below are living room design ideas which you can use to illuminate a dark space:

 Connect it outdoors

 The first thing you can do is to open your living room to your outdoor area.
 It can be done with wide sliding glass doors similar to the living room below.
 See how the full-length glazed doors gave dramatic lighting in the living room?

 If sliding doors are not your thing, consider enlarging your living room window.
 The wider and taller the glass, the more light will enter the room.